Emotional intelligence: Criticism

 However, the greater predictive validity of trait EI and mixed EI measures has been attributed to their inclusion of content related to constructs of achievement motivation, self efficacy, and self-rated performance, in addition to IQ and the personality domains of neuroticism, extraversion, and conscientiousness.
 A 2015 meta-analysis has found that the predictive ability of mixed EI to job performance is non-existent when controlling for these factors.

 In a 2009 review, John Antonakis and other authors agreed that researchers who test the relationship between EI and leadership have generally not done so using robust research designs, and that there is no strong evidence showing that EI predicts leadership outcomes when accounting for personality and IQ.
-A 2010 meta-analysis found that, if using data free from problems of common source and common methods, EI measures correlated only ρ=0.11 with measures of transformational leadership.
+A 2010 meta-analysis found that, if using data free from problems of common source and common methods, EI measures correlated only ρ = 0.11 with measures of transformational leadership.
 Barling, Slater, and Kelloway also support this position on transformational leadership.
 Antonakis has proposed an alternative "curse of emotion" argument, which asserts that leaders who are too sensitive to emotional states might have difficulty making decisions that would result in emotional labor.

 There is evidence that emotional intelligence tests are subject to the social-desirability bias, resulting in inaccurate measurement, with several studies showing people can distort their responses on both self-rated and informant-rated emotional intelligence measures when instructed to.

 Some studies have found that despite a positive correlation between EI and leadership effectiveness, leadership effectiveness is more heavily dependent on other factors such as their leadership activities and self-management skills.

 Adam Grant warned of the common but mistaken perception of EI as a desirable moral quality rather than a skill.
 Grant asserted that a well-developed EI is not only an instrumental tool for accomplishing goals, but can function as a weapon for manipulating others by robbing them of their capacity to reason.

 Health

 A 2007 meta-analysis of 44 effect sizes by Schutte et al. found that emotional intelligence was associated with better mental and physical health.
 Particularly, trait EI had the stronger association with mental and physical health.
 This was replicated in 2010 by researcher Alexandra Martins who found trait EI is a strong predictor for health after conducting a meta-analysis based on 105 effect sizes and 19,815 participants.
-This meta-analysis also indicated that this line of research reached enough sufficiency and stability to conclude EI is a positive predictor for health.
-An earlier study by Mayer and Salovey argued that high EI can increase one's well-being because of its role in enhancing relationships.
+This meta-analysis also concludes that available evidence was sufficient to support emotional intelligence as a true predictor of health An earlier study by Mayer and Salovey argued that high EI can increase one's well-being because of its role in enhancing relationships.